How to Pick Makeup Applicators for Photography and Video Production

 A synthetic haired brush is going to irritate the skin less.
 If a client, or yourself, has very sensitive skin, a synthetic brush is a great option as it is hypoallergenic, which means it is unlikely to cause an allergic reaction.

 Additionally, synthetic hair does not have pores.
-Being non-porous, it’s not going to pick up a lot of product, so it can be used to blend very easily.
-It’s best used with liquids or creams because being non-porous, it will not hold a lot of that product.
+Being non-porous, it’s not going to pick a lot of product, so it can be used to blend very easily.
+It’s used with liquids or creams because being non-porous, it will not hold a lot of that product.

 Natural brushes have natural pores, which means they typically pick up heavier amounts of product.
 This is good for blending or buffing with powders, but typically not so great for using liquids or creams, as the pores will absorb a lot of the product.